idlip/idlip.github.io/content/snippets/rss-web.md

 ### Feed Readers {#feed-readers}

-If you use window there are famous readers like fluet reader.
+If you use window there are famous readers like fluent reader.
 On Linux you get [newsboat](https://newsboat.org/) (terminal lovers), I use [elfeed](https://github.com/skeeto/elfeed) (Emacs way).

-For gui Linux user you get : (Install with your system's package manager or use AppImage/Flathub)
+For GUI Linux user you get : (Install with your system's package manager or use AppImage/Flathub)

 -   [Liferea](https://github.com/lwindolf/liferea/)
 -   [Fluent-reader](https://github.com/yang991178/fluent-reader)